benjamincrozat/content/posts/php-explode.md

 - **$delimiter**: The string boundary for splitting.
 - **$string**: The input string.
-- **$limit**: This parameter is options and represents the maximum number of elements to return.
-A positive value set the size; A negative value exclude the last segments; zero entails no limit.
+- **$limit**: This parameter is optional and represents the maximum number of elements to return.
+A positive value sets the size; a negative value excludes the last segments; zero entails no limit.
 Honestly, I never used this one. 🤷‍♂️

 ## A practical example for explode()